robtherad/Auto-Pvp/readme.md

 * Allow creation of Attack/Defense missions.
 * Add option to provide a side objective (Destroy cache, destroy static vehicle, destroy tower, second cap point, etc)
 * Add option to allow assets (HMG Pickup Trucks, HMMVs, Transport Trucks, Littlebirds, etc)
-* Add ability for admin to re-randomize the mission while still being in the briefing screen.
+* [DONE] Add ability for admin to re-randomize the mission while still being in the briefing screen.
 * Automatically save the randomly generated mission parameters of the last mission on the server to allow for replaying of the same mission.
-* Add parameter to change the time of day.
+* [DONE] Add parameter to change the time of day.
-* Add parameter to change the weather.
+* [DONE] Add parameter to change the weather.
-* Make sector status and location visible to spectators.
+* [DONE] Make sector status and location visible to spectators.

 ### Known Problems
 * There's a chance that one or both teams could get a start zone with no land route to the central objective.
 In this case, the mission would need to be restarted.